marcglasberg/async_redux/README.md

 Acceptance Tests you may need to wait for some middleware to finish, and then dispatch some other actions, and test for intermediate states.

-Another problem is that vanilla Redux assumes it holds all of the application state, and this is not practical in a real Flutter app.
-If you add a simple `TextField` with a `TextEditingController`, or a `ListView` with a `ScrollController`, then you have state outside of the Redux store.
+Another problem is that vanilla Redux assumes it holds all the application state, and this is not practical in a real Flutter app.
+If you add a simple `TextField` with a `TextEditingController`, or a `ListView` with a `ScrollController`, then you have state outside the Redux store.
 Suppose your middleware is downloading some information, and it wishes to scroll a `ListView` as soon as the info arrives.
 This would be simple if the list scroll position is saved in the Redux store.
 However, this state must be in the `ScrollController`, not the store.